mokytis/lukespademan.com/content/posts/the-dangers-of-curlbash.md

 From here on out I'll be using:

-* `curl | bash` to refer to a command that downloads a file and sents the content via stdout to a shell (and example of a command like this being `curl https://install.example.com/ | sudo bash`)
+* `curl | bash` to refer to a command that downloads a file and sends the content via stdout to a shell (and example of a command like this being `curl https://install.example.com/ | sudo bash`)
 * `$URL` to refer to the URL of the resource being being downloaded (in the